spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/README.md

 * Execute live deployment using GitHub Pages

 ## Homework
-* **Portfolio** (Recommended Homework): Build a simple static site with HTML and CSS.
-You will take your site live by deploying it to GitHub Pages.
+* **Portfolio** (Recommended Homework): Build a professional portfolio site using HTML/CSS following a set of specifications and a style guide.

 * **Building A Wireframe** (Easier Homework): Build a web design skeleton using HTML/CSS.